sanjay-murmu-au9/interviewPreparation-2025/README.md

 # Function Composition
-Its a technique in function programing where multiple function are combined to form /create new function
+Its a technique in function programing where multiple function are combined to form /create new function or
+Istead of writing big nested func Function composition transfer into more readable,clearer,one task one func and that one single task func can be reusable;

+ex:-
+ Suppose you want to double a number and then add 5 to it. function double(num){
+ return num * 2
+}
+function addFive(num){
+  return num+5
+}

+ console.log(addFive(double(5)));

 # interviewPreparation-2025